 FRAUD RESOURCE CENTER

-The Social Security Administration (SSA) estimates that scammers call thousands of Americans every day, looking to wangle personal information, steal benefits or both.
-It’s a common form of government impostor scam, in which fraudsters pose as government officials to get you to send money or give up personal and financial data for use in identity theft.
+During the year ending Sept.
+30, 2019, the Social Security Administration (SSA) received more than 450,000 complaints about scammers contacting Americans in an effort to wangle personal information, steal benefits or both.
+It’s the most common form of government impostor scam, in which fraudsters pose as government officials to get you to send money or give up personal and financial data for use in identity theft.

 Have you seen this scam?
 Call the AARP Fraud Watch Network Helpline: 877-908-3360

-The Federal Trade Commission (FTC) reported a surge in late 2018 in scams involving fake SSA employees calling people with warnings that their Social Security numbers had been linked to criminal activity and suspended.
-The caller asks you to confirm your number so he or she can reactivate it or issue you a new one, for a fee.
+One common tactic involves fake SSA employees calling people with warnings that their Social Security numbers have been linked to criminal activity and suspended.
+The scammers ask you to confirm your number so they can reactivate it or issue you a new one, for a fee.
 This is no emergency but a ploy to get money and personal data: Social Security does not block or suspend numbers, ever.

 This con is sometimes executed via robocall — the recording provides a number for you to call to remedy the problem.
 In another version, the caller says your bank account is at risk due to the illicit activity and offers to help you keep it safe.